LucaPesenti/SmartCanteen/README.md

 # SmartCanteen

-Università degli Studi di Bergamo - Scuola di Ingegneria - Corso di Laurea Magistrale in Ingegneria Informatica - A.A.
+Università degli Studi di Bergamo - Corso di Laurea Magistrale in Ingegneria Informatica - A.A.
 2025/2026

 ---